christiaantheunisse/localization-with-ROS/README.md

     cd ~/tutorial_ws/src
     git clone git@github.com:christiaantheunisse/localization-with-ROS.git .  # to install without project folder cd ..
-    colcon build --packages-select
+    colcon build --packages-select slam_tutorial
     source install/setup.bash

-Make sure the run `source install/setup.bash` in every new terminal window or add it to your `.bashrc`.
-Otherwise, ROS will through an error about the package not being found.
+Make sure to source your workspace (run `source ~/tutorial_ws/install/setup.bash`) in every new terminal window or add it to your `~/.bashrc`.
+Otherwise, ROS will give an error about the package not being found.

 Download `slam_toolbox`: